mariebernf/Milestone-Project/README.md

   Solution: I identified and removed the stray end.

 * I had some issues with the structure of my flexboxes and layout when I added content.
-  Solution: I adjusted the padding.
+  Solution: I adjusted the padding but the layout still requires some adjustments.

   In the future I will spend more time planning the wireframe for my project.